True Memoirs of an International Assassin: Plot

 Loner Sam Larson has written a fictional novel, Memoirs of an International Assassin, but is struggling with the last line.
 After his friend Amos, a self-described former Mossad analyst, tells him a wild story about an assassin named Ghost, Larson incorporates this into his novel.
 Published online, it is reclassified as nonfiction, retitled True Memoirs of an International Assassin.

-Now a bestselling author, after Larson has a TV interview with Katie Couric, he is kidnapped and taken to Venezuela by El Toro, a revolutionary who wants the Venezuelan President Miguel Cueto assassinated.
-Believing the novel to be the truth, he tasks Larson with the job.
+After Larson, now a bestselling author, appears in a television interview with Katie Couric, he is kidnapped by El Toro, a revolutionary, and taken to Venezuela.
+El Toro believes that Larson's novel contains information about Venezuelan President Miguel Cueto and assigns him the task of assassinating Cueto.

 Larson escapes the revolutionaries, going to the nearest police station.
 Asking to be taken to the US embassy, he discovers they are the gangster Anton Masovich's henchmen, who demand money.
 Larson then calls his publisher, Applebaum, but believing that he is playing with her, she hangs up.
 Before the police can kill him, Larson is saved by DEA agent Rosa Bolivar.

 Bolivar gets Larson to talk with drug lord Masovich.
 He tasks Larson with killing El Toro, as the corrupt Cueto is good for business.
 He pretends to agree, fearing the violent Masovich.
 CIA agents William Cobb and Michael Cleveland meet with Cueto and General Ruiz about Larson, and decide to meet with him.

 Larson and Bolivar are found by Juan, who takes Larson hostage.
 The men then talk about the situation regarding Cueto.
 Larson tries to get Juan to steal a truck, but in the process, he gets captured by General Ruiz.
 The general tells Larson to kill Masovich (as he has too much power) or he will be tried and executed for conspiring to assassinate Cueto, prompting him to cooperate.
 Cobb and Cleveland decide to get Larson killed by informing Masovich, who goes into a violent rage upon hearing of his betrayal.

 Larson updates Bolivar, who then admits she has always wanted to kill Masovich, as he caused the DEA to write her off.
 She devises a plan to humiliate both Masovich and Cueto.
 Larson initially refuses, but they narrowly escape a sudden attack by Masovich's thugs, during which he is shot in the shoulder.